doodlebunnyhops/HawkWatch/README.md

 > Ideal for Roblox fans, gaming communities, and anyone who wants to know what’s new, fast.

+## 👀 Why Use HawkWatch?

+Most bots can post announcements — but HawkWatch watches *actual change*.
+Whether it’s a quiet thumbnail swap, a stealthy dev push, or a surprise patch, HawkWatch catches it.

+From the moment you start watching, you get a **historical trail** of how your favorite games evolve — one update at a time.
+It’s like a personal changelog for the games you care about most.

+Stay ahead.
+Stay curious.
+Stay informed.

 ---

 ## ✨ Features